We want to see babies and children have the basic practical provisions to thrive and we want to reduce the financial burden on families.

-Abbie Smith is a family lawyer who has lived in Salford for 15 years.
+Abbie Cooper is a family lawyer who has lived in Salford for 15 years.
 Her 4 children keep her on her toes most of the time!

 Anna Pratt has lived in Salford for 4 years.
 She works in GP practices across Greater Manchester but also works in a community centre in Salford.